 HST 640 Historical Theory and Methodology: Historical theory and methodology is required for all PhD students.
-It provides a rigorous introduction to the theoretical and methodological foundations of the historical discipline, coordinated by one professor and team-taught by several members of the history faculty.
+It provides a rigorous introduction to the theoretical and methodological foundations of the historical discipline.

 CORE COURSES: HST 502 Public History Methodology, HST 641 North American History, HST 643 Global History, and HST 644 Area Studies in History: The core courses are meant as surveys of the historical content in each field.
 They introduce students to major chronological periods, historiographical debates, and major themes or relevant methodologies.